You could be forgiven for thinking all miter saw blades are the same. But they are not.

 5. Zig-Zag the File

-Run the file to match the same angle of the teeth and work in a zig-zag fashion, working backward and forwards four times.
-Now skip the next tooth and repeat the process for every other tooth.
+Move the file to match the angle of the teeth and work in a zig-zag motion, working backward and forward four times.
+Skip the next tooth and repeat the process for every other tooth.

 6. Flip the Blade

-Once all the way round, flip the blade and start working in the same manner on the teeth that face the other way, working towards your marker.
+Once you have done a full cycle, flip the blade and complete the same process on the teeth that face the other way, working toward your marker.

-Remove the blade and give it a clean with some soapy water.
+Remove the blade from the vice and clean it with some soapy water.
 Make sure the blade is completely dry before inserting it back into the saw.